-As knowledge of nutrition and food as medicine expands, using foods as health enhancers and therapy agents has become increasingly popular.
-Many patients are following dietary guidelines to help mitigate symptoms, based on the growing understanding that diet and nutrition can either exacerbate or reduce symptom severity.
+As knowledge of nutrition and food-as-medicine expands, many people are using foods as health enhancers and therapy agents.
+Many autoimmune and autoinflammatory disease patients follow dietary guidelines and perform their own experiments to mitigate symptoms.
+Such efforts are rooted in the growing understanding that diet and nutrition can either exacerbate or reduce symptom severity.
+This post shines our Food Spotlight on Irritable Bowel Syndrome (IBS), a large category of autoinflammatory GI disorders.

-Irritable Bowel Syndrome (IBS) is a non-autoimmune chronic condition.
-IBS is not technically an autoimmune disease, but rather a functional bowel disorder characterized by symptoms that overlap with autoimmune disorders.
-A functional disorder impairs normal functioning; in IBS, functions such as impaired bowel processes and pain or discomfort are common.
-Unlike Inflammatory Bowel Disease (IBD), no damage is apparent under physical examination or through other tests, such as blood tests or biopsies.
+Irritable Bowel Syndrome (IBS) is a group of chronic GI conditions.
+The IBS conditions are not autoimmune diseases, but rather functional bowel disorders characterized by symptoms that overlap with those of autoimmune and autoinflammatory disorders.
+Gastroenterologists classify them as functional gastrointestinal disorders (FGID).
+More recently, they may use the classification disorders of gut-brain interaction (DGBI).
+A functional disorder impairs normal functioning.
+For example, in IBS, impaired bowel processes and pain or discomfort with defecating are typical.
+Unlike Inflammatory Bowel Disease (IBD), no damage is apparent under physical examination or through biopsy or blood blood tests.

 What is IBS?